lemonmade/quilt/documentation/integrations/trpc.md

 // Other routes, like the one to render your React app, go here...
 ```

-For more details on setting up the tRPC server, you can read up on [tRPC’s `fetch` adaptor](https://trpc.io/docs/fetch), which supports the request and response format used by Quilt’s HTTP handler library.
+For more details on setting up the tRPC server, you can read up on [tRPC’s `fetch` adaptor](https://trpc.io/docs/fetch), which supports the request and response format used by Quilt’s request router library.

 ## Render tRPC’s React providers